SumoLogic/sumologic-documentation/docs/apm/traces/working-with-tracing-data/view-and-investigate-traces.md

 Multiple query rows are not supported currently.
 Charts shows data for first active (visible) row only.

+#### Dashboard support
+You can add Trace Duration Breakdown Chart as a dashboard panel.
+In other to do so - when ading a new panel to new or existing dashboard, pick Traces panel type, add required trace query filters and switch chart type to "Breakdown Chart" in Visual Settings -> Chart type.

 ## Trace View

 Trace View shows the time flow of a single trace by its spans.
 To open, click on a trace row in the Traces [table](#table).
 Each color represents a different service.